ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 ##### 3. Audio Interface Control Features

-After completing the necessary wiring setup, users can control the Audio such as volume, treble, and bass via the Touch Panel, Web-console, Q-NEX APP.
+After completing the necessary wiring setup, users can control the Audio such as volume, treble, and bass via the Touch Panel, Web console, and Q-NEX APP.

 <img src="../../NMP/UserManual/img/Audio-control.png" style="zoom: 25%;" />